Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 - The top 20 most beautiful villages in Portugal for your bucket list!

-Like this Lisbon to Sintra Day Trip Guide?
+Enjoy this Lisbon to Sintra Day Trip Guide?
 Pin it for later!

 Super article packed with lots of details.
 Was it a coincidence that you went to Quinta da Regaleira on Halloween or did you plan that?